marcellodibello/law-source/content/home/demo.md

 COVID-19 updates:

+- The CUNY chancellor [said](https://www.cuny.edu/coronavirus/recalibration-period/) that
+we are officially on a break from March 27 to
+April 1, called "recalibration period".
+You are not required to attend classes or do any work during this period.
+I am still holding a Zoom class Tuesday March 31 starting at 2pm, but your attendance is **completely optional**!

 - Zoom class March 24 starting at 2pm.
 Please join!

 - Submit your third pass/fail assignment due March 24